 Your organization and work are changing around you, whether you want it to or not.

-Having an understanding of how this change takes place, the steps that people go through and the systems-that-drive the negative and positive behaviors to this change are requisite to this change lasting or fading away.
+Understanding how this change takes place, the steps people go through, and the systems-that-drive the negative and positive behaviors are requisite to this change lasting or fading away.

 Change and Complexity are conjoined like twins with a secret language.